jonhue/pwa/README.md

 #### Offline pages

-Progressive Web Apps for Rails automatically stores a copy of the offline page (`app/views/pwa/apps/offline/_app.html.erb`) in the users cache, so your app is accessible at any time, even if requested URLs have not been cached yet.
+Progressive Web Apps for Rails automatically stores a copy of the offline page (`app/views/pwa/apps/offline/_app.html.erb`) in the users cache, so your app is accessible at all times, even if requested URLs have not been cached yet.

 ### Themes